-- Oh, Crap!: In an episode where Will pretends to be Ashley's father for a Parent-Teacher Conference, Will falls for the teacher around the time the PTC ends and goes back to attempt to woo her.
-However, all that ends up happening is her discovering his fake mustache, sending him into such a flustered panic, all he can say is "No, it's not!" - even after she rips it off.
+- In "Father Knows Best", Will pretends to be Ashley's father for a parent-teacher conference.
+He falls for Miss Sharpe around the time the PTC ends and goes back to attempt to woo her.
+However, all that ends up happening is her discovering his fake mustache, sending him into a flustered panic where all he can say is "No, it's not!" - even after she rips it off.

 - Old Shame:

 - In-universe example: Phil's farm boy upbringing is this to him until it comes up and is resolved halfway through the first season.

 - In-universe example.
 Geoffrey's secret is that he was a long-distance runner who cheated while representing Britain at the 1976 Olympics.
 He got ahead of the other racers by taking a cab to the stadium.
 He was immediately found out and his gold medal was taken away.
 In England, he is "The Shame of a Nation."

 - Once an Episode: